Survey Methods for Ocean Economic Activity

 SF-MST (2024), para 3.21. ↩︎

 SF-MST (2024), para 3.25.
-Where available, business registers are most commonly developed at a national level with the relevant data derived mainly from administrative data sources and business statistics. ↩︎
+Where available, business registers are most commonly developed at a national level with the relevant data derived mainly from administrative data sources and business statistics.
+The 10 km buffer criterion is consistent with SEEA-Ocean (2021) Chapter 2 spatial boundary guidance. ↩︎

 IRTS 2008, para 6.57.
 Generalised annual surveys will usually provide economic information on establishments, including the number of units, classified by industry, output by source of revenue or main product and intermediate consumption. ↩︎